dgurudot/tg/terms.md

 The information provided on the Site is not intended for distribution to or use by any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation or which would subject us to any registration requirement within such jurisdiction or country.
 Accordingly, those persons who choose to access the Site from other locations do so on their own initiative and are solely responsible for compliance with local laws, if and to the extent local laws are applicable.

+By agreeing to these Terms of Service, you represent that you are at least the age of majority in your state or province of residence, or that you are the age of majority in your state or province of residence and you have given us your consent to use this site.
+You may not use our products for any illegal or unauthorized purpose nor may you, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright laws).
+You must not transmit any worms or viruses or any code of a destructive nature.
+A breach or violation of any of the Terms will result in an immediate termination of your Services.

+We reserve the right to refuse service to anyone for any reason at any time.

 The Site is intended for users who are at least 18 years old.
 Persons under the age of 18 are not permitted to use or register for the Site.

 **2. CONFIDENTIALITY**